Insomnia is trouble falling to sleep or staying asleep. One in 3 adults has bouts of insomnia.

 When you're behind the wheel, you may believe that you can stop yourself from falling asleep, but you can't.
 You may not even know you've dozed off.

-Older adults may have dental concerns that can’t be totally taken care of with just brushing and flossing.
+Older adults may have dental concerns that can't be fully taken care of with just brushing and flossing.
+Here's what you should know.

 Even if you already have atherosclerosis or have had a heart attack, there's a lot you can do to prevent future heart problems.